acisops/acis_anomaly_pages/source/stuck_status_bit.rst

 * Notify the Chandra Operations team on the telecon after the SCS-107 execution was discovered.
 If not possible, send email to ``sot_yellow_alert@cfa`` describing the situation, including the time of the anomaly and the Obsid when it occured.
-* Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
-It will also be necessary to call the OC/CC to determine which number should be used for the CAP.
+* Prepare the CAPs and submit them for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
+It will also be necessary to call the OC/CC to determine which number should be used for the CAPs.

-  This CAP will have the following steps:
+  The main recovery CAP will have the following steps:

   - Confirm telemetry format is 1 or 2 and the most recent version of flight software is running